 ImageSelfishness has no part to play in sharing the Commons.
 On the crowded beaches of the Riviera everyone respects the need to set aside space for fishing boats.
 On the Quayside in Copenhagen you will find the elderly repairing their boats without anyone suggesting they should move on to make space for brash youngsters.

-Only in Auckland does selfishness reign supreme, with the Auckland City Council leading the charge.
+Only in Auckland does selfishness reign supreme, with the Auckland Council leading the charge.

 You will find a plea for diversity in the maritime commons at www.tony-watkins.com/content/view/392/49/